Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Methodology

+The second stage of the framework uses a $\beta$-VAE model ~\cite{higgins2017beta} to generate latent representations of the most influential programming patterns inferred from student code solutions.
+These representations form the basis for modeling students' learning over time.

+As a first step, we abstract away surface-level syntactic differences, such as specific variable names, literal values, and function identifiers, while preserving the underlying semantic structure.
+Although such details can be useful for correctness classification, they introduce redundant variation when training the $\beta$-VAE and add noise to KC discovery ~\cite{shi2023kc}.
+This abstraction ensures the VAE focuses on the structural and semantic features of code rather than superficial syntactic differences.
+The normalized ASTs and their associated high-attention subtrees are then used to train the $\beta$-VAE model.
+During training, subtrees are encoded into continuous latent representations and reconstructed, with the model designed so that semantically similar subtrees occupy neighboring regions in latent space.
+This property enables grouping identified patterns into representative pattern-based KCs.
+A schematic of the $\beta$-VAE architecture is shown in Figure~\ref{fig:vae}.

-The model begins by separately embedding each subtree along two dimensions—the sequence of AST nodes within the subtree and the subtree identity itself.
-The node sequence is passed through a time-distributed embedding layer, followed by positional encoding, which helps preserve the relative ordering of nodes within each subtree.
+To encode subtrees, the VAE model embeds each along two dimensions: the sequence of AST nodes within the subtree and the subtree itself.
+Node sequences are passed through a time-distributed embedding layer with positional encoding to preserve the relative ordering of nodes within each subtree.
 This is essential for capturing nuanced structural differences, especially when similar logic is implemented with different nesting or sequencing.
 The embedded node sequences are then fed into a time-distributed LSTM layer, which compresses each node-level sequence into a fixed-length vector representation.

-Parallel to this, each subtree identifier is passed through an embedding layer, and the resulting vectors are concatenated with the output of the node-level LSTM to produce composite subtree embeddings.
-These combined vectors are then processed by a time-distributed dense layer with a non-linear activation to generate the final subtree representations.
-To focus the model on the most relevant structural patterns, we incorporate the attention weights extracted from SANN and apply them as multiplicative scalars to the corresponding subtree vectors.
-This step ensures that subtrees deemed more influential by SANN's attention mechanism have a stronger impact during encoding.
+In parallel, subtree identifiers are embedded and concatenated with the output of the node-level LSTM to form composite embeddings.
+These combined vectors are then processed by a time-distributed dense layer with a non-linear activation to produce the final subtree representations.
+To emphasize the most relevant patterns, we scale each vector by the attention weights from SANN, giving greater influence to subtrees most strongly linked to correctness.

-The weighted sequence of subtree vectors is passed through an LSTM layer to capture the sequential order of subtrees within the code, followed by dropout regularization.
-The output is then projected to two vectors representing the mean, \( \boldsymbol{\mu} \), and log-variance, \( \log \boldsymbol{\sigma}^2 \), of the latent distribution.
-We use the reparameterization trick to draw a latent vector, \( \mathbf{z} \), from this distribution:
+The weighted sequence of subtree vectors is passed through an LSTM to capture their sequential order, with dropout applied for regularization.
+The output is then mapped to two vectors representing the mean, \( \boldsymbol{\mu} \), and log-variance, \( \log \boldsymbol{\sigma}^2 \), of the latent distribution.
+From these, we sample a latent vector, \( \mathbf{z} \), using reparameterization from the distribution: